kartoza/docker-postgis/README.md

 instance means that a particular container has a role as a single point of database write.
 A `replicant` instance means that a particular container will mirror database content from a designated master.
 This replication scheme allows us to sync databases.
-However a `replicant` is only for read-only transaction, thus we can't write new data to it.
+However, a `replicant` is only for read-only transaction, thus we can't write new data to it.
 The whole database cluster will be replicated.

 #### Database permissions